-Over the summer the researcher will work with the student to explain the extent of research project, get them set up in the laboratory, and working alongside other group members.
-Following the conclusion of the internship we will invite students and their mentors to join us at a student summit to share the work they undertook during their project.
+During the summer the researcher will work with the student to explain the extent of research project, establish them in the laboratory, and help them work alongside other group members.
+Following the conclusion of the projects Royce will invite all students and their mentors to join us at a virtual student conference, where they will have an opportunity to share the work they conducted during their project.